dscape/rewrite/README.md

 # rewrite
-`rewrite` is an implementation of [MarkLogic's URL Rewriter for HTTP Application Servers][11]: an XQuery script that eliminates 1-to-1 mapping between files and HTTP requests, e.g. map route `/users/17` to an internal file `/users.xqy?action=show&id=17`.

-The objective of `rewrite` is to provide an expressive language that allows you to specify REST applications.
+`rewrite` is an implementation of [MarkLogic's URL Rewriter for HTTP Application Servers][11]. `rewrite` aims to provide an expressive language that allows you to specify REST applications.
 This is intended to make your routing logic simple and easy to maintain:

       <routes>
         <root> dashboard#show </root>